Last updated: July 8th, 2025

 $ rm example.flac.bak

-Now that everything is split into tracks, you can import the music.
+Now that you performed cue splitting, you can import the music.

 $ beet import .